imadem/devstack-lab/README.md

 # DevStack all-in-one with Vagrant and Shell provisioning

-Based on https://github.com/lorin/devstack-vm, but since Ansible is not Windows friendly, I replaced it with Shell provisioning.
+Based on https://github.com/lorin/devstack-vm, but since Ansible is not Windows friendly, I replaced it with Shell provisioning and use Ubuntu 12.04 LTS.

 Some settings don't survive reboot (intentionally, but that could change if needed):